-The focus of the Volunteer Center is to provide each student with opportunities that reflect the student's academic needs and personal interests.
-Working with local, state and national non-profit agencies, students at Oklahoma State University are provided with opportunities to grow and excel through meaningful hands-on involvement in service activities.
-The Volunteer Center assists students with the desire to become leaders in culturally diverse and challenging societal settings.
-Through recruitment, interviewing and training, the Volunteer Center staff identifies and places students in engaging and meaningful civic service while promoting academic and learning outcomes.
-Students are exposed to various issue ideas and community needs on a first-come, first serve basis through interviews with the Volunteer Center staff.
+The focus of the Service-Learning Volunteer Center is to provide OSU student's with opportunities that reflect academic needs and personal interests.
+Working with local, state and national non-profit agencies, students at Oklahoma State University are provided with opportunities to grow and excel through meaningful hands-on involvement in service, research and academic activities.
+The Center assists students with the desire to become leaders in culturally diverse and challenging societal settings.
+Through recruitment, interviewing and training, the SLVC staff identifies and places students in engaging and meaningful civic service while promoting academic and learning outcomes.
+Students are exposed to various issue ideas and community needs on a first-come, first serve basis through interviews with the SLVC staff.